(Last Updated on : 16/05/2019)

 , but sometimes Hindi

-is also used.
-Janmashtami is celebrated in a grand way in Dwarkadhish temple
+Janmashtami is celebrated in a grand way in the Dwarkadhish temple

-, Mathura, in the form of Jhulanotsava and the Ghatas during the entire month.
-In jhulanotsava, swings are placed in houses and temple courtyards, embellished with bells and flowers, for welcoming Baby Krishna.
-The ghatas are a unique feature of the month long celebrations where all the temples and the deities are decorated in the same colour in accordance to a particular theme.
+in Mathura, in the form of Jhulanotsava and the Ghatas during the entire month.
+In Jhulanotsava, swings are placed in houses and temple courtyards, embellished with bells and flowers, for welcoming baby Krishna.
+The Ghatas are a unique feature of the month long celebrations where all the temples and the deities are decorated in the same colour in accordance to a particular theme.
 Jhanki is another prominent feature of Janmashtami where the scenes from the life of Krishna are depicted.

 Rituals of Janmashtami

 On Janmashtami, devotees keep a strict fast.
 This is broken only at midnight, the time of Krishna's birth.
 At midnight, the idol of baby Krishna is placed in a small, decorated cradle, which is rocked while singing hymns.
-Then, 'Pancharti' is performed and the image is bathed with Gangajal in a mixture of curd
+Then, 'Panch aarti' is performed and the image is bathed with Gangajal in a mixture of curd

 leaves.
 This mixture is then distributed as 'Prasad' and partaking of it breaks the fast.
-Passages from Bhagavad Gita
+Passages from holy books like Bhagavad Gita

 and Bhagavata Purana

 is celebrated a day after the festival of Janmashtami.
 Dahi Handi means an earthen pot of yogurt and the festival gets this popular regional name from legend of baby Krishna, who would seek and steal milk products such as yoghurt and butter and people would hide their supplies high up out of the baby's reach.
 Krishna would try all sorts of creative ideas in his pursuit, such as making human pyramids with his friends to break these high hanging pots.